zhullyb/monyhar/monyhar/docs/accessibility/overview.md

 principles such as using appropriate font sizes and color contrast, avoiding using color to convey important information, and providing keyboard alternatives for anything that is normally accomplished with a pointing device.
-However, when you see the word "accessibility" in a directory name in Chromium, that code's purpose is to provide full access to Chromium's UI via external accessibility APIs that are utilized by assistive technology.
+However, when you see the word "accessibility" in a directory name in Monyhar, that code's purpose is to provide full access to Monyhar's UI via external accessibility APIs that are utilized by assistive technology.

 **Assistive technology** here refers to software or hardware which